kubernetes-sigs/gateway-api/geps/gep-713/index.md

 * Patch overrides
 * Custom

-Policy CRDs MAY opt to implement one or multiple merge strategies, including designs where:
+Policy CRDs MUST implement at least one of the merge strategies listed above.

-- a policy CRD implies one and only one merge strategy;
-- the policy CRD allows specifying a merge strategy at each individual policy CRs;
-- the controller implementing the policy has its own predefined way to determine a merge strategy for the policy CRs.
+Policy CRD that implement more than one merge strategy MUST provide a way for users to select the merge strategy at runtime.
+This typically involves defining additional fields that users can configure at individual Policy CRs or settings of the controllers implementing the policy.

 ##### Conflict resolution rules

-In a conflict resolution scenario between two specs (two policies), one spec MUST be assigned as the _established spec_ and the other one as the _challenger spec_.
+In a conflict resolution scenario between two specs (two policies), one spec MUST be assigned as the _established_ spec and the other one as the _challenger_ spec, according to rules specified in this GEP.

-Knowing the distinction between _established_ and _challenger_ is useful to determine how a particular merge strategy will be applied but also, in cases where the Policy CRD supports users specifying a merge strategy at each individual policy CR, to determine which policy CR dictates the merge strategy to apply.
-In the latter case (i.e., merge strategy specified in the CR), the spec assigned as _established_ MUST dictate the merge strategy to apply to resolve the conflict between two specs (two policies).
+Knowing the distinction between _established_ and _challenger_ is useful to determine which and how a particular merge strategy will be applied.
+For Policy CRDs that let users specify merge strategies at individual Policy CRs, the spec assigned as _established_ MUST dictate the merge strategy to apply to resolve a conflict.

 In other words:
+- When the Policy CRD allows specifying the merge strategy at individual CRs, then `established ⇒ 𝑓`.
-- When a merge strategy `𝑓` is known (e.g., because it's implied by the policy CRD), then `𝑓(established, challenger) ?= 𝑓(challenger, established)` or even `𝑓(established, challenger) ≠ 𝑓(challenger, established)`.
+- When a merge strategy `𝑓` is known (e.g., due to dictated by _established_ or, implicitly, due to only supported strategy associated with the Policy CRD), then `𝑓(established, challenger) ?= 𝑓(challenger, established)`, including occasionally `𝑓(established, challenger) ≠ 𝑓(challenger, established)`.
-- When the policy CRD allows specifying the merge strategy at individual CRs, then `established ⇒ 𝑓`.

 With the exception of the **None** merge strategy, the following rules, continuing on ties, MUST be followed to assign which spec (which policy object) is the _established_ and which one is the _challenger_:
-- ① Between two policies targeting at different levels of the hierarchy, the one attached higher (less specific) MUST be assigned as the _established_ one.
+1. Between two policies targeting at different levels of the hierarchy, the one attached higher (less specific) MUST be assigned as the _established_ one.
-- ② Between two policies targeting at the same level of the hierarchy, the older policy based on creation timestamp MUST be assigned as the _established_ one.
+2. Between two policies targeting at the same level of the hierarchy, the older policy based on creation timestamp MUST be assigned as the _established_ one.
-- ③ Between two policies targeting at the same level of the hierarchy and identical creation timestamps, the policy appearing first in alphabetical order by `{namespace}/{name}` MUST be assigned as the _established_ one.
+3. Between two policies targeting at the same level of the hierarchy and identical creation timestamps, the policy appearing first in alphabetical order by `{namespace}/{name}` MUST be assigned as the _established_ one.

 ##### Merge strategy: None

-The spec (policy resource) with the oldest creation timestamp MUST be considered the _established spec_ and that spec beats all _challenger specs_ (policy resources with newer creation timestamps).
+The spec (policy resource) with the oldest creation timestamp MUST be considered the _established_ spec and that spec beats all _challenger_ specs (policy resources with newer creation timestamps).
 In short: `𝑓(established = oldest, challenger) → established`.

 In case the conflicting policy resources have identical creation timestamps, the one appearing first in alphabetical order by `{namespace}/{name}` MUST be considered as the _established_ one and that spec beats all others (i.e., beats all _challenger_ specs).